Common Name:American Redstart

 tail.
 The female is olive brown with yellow flash-patches on the

-They will also eat small berries and fruit in late summer.
+They will also eat small berries and fruit as they become available in late summer.

-Redstart is territorial in the summer breeding season.
-Mainly males
+The American Redstart is territorial in the summer breeding season.

-will fly around to proclaim their territorial boundaries.
-This
+Mainly males will fly around to proclaim their territorial

-warbler is butterfly-like and is very active.
-The American Redstart
+boundaries.
+This warbler is butterfly-like and very active

 3-5 eggs.
 Females build the nest in a cup shape out of twigs, grass,